eciggaar/candymachine-ui/README.md

 ## Candy machine Node-RED flows
 ### The flow on Bluemix

 If you do not have a Node-RED environment in Bluemix, use the button below to deploy one to your organization.
 This environment will be preloaded with the candy machine flow.
-The only you need to change is to choose a unique value for the MQTT topic.
+The only thing you need to change is to choose a unique value for the MQTT topic.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/eciggaar/candymachine-nodered)